MicrosoftDocs/customer-voice/fp-docs/purchase.md

 The Forms Pro license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

-- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2,000 responses.
+- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 2,000 responses per month.
 - For an Office 365 licensed customer, there are no free responses included.
-The customer has to purchase responses in bundles of $100 per 2,000 responses.
+The customer has to purchase responses in bundles of $100 for 2,000 responses per month.
 - If a tenant has an Office 365 license, turning off the license for Office Forms will also turn off Microsoft Forms Pro.

 ## Enable Forms Pro for users with Dynamics 365 enterprise licenses